tbebekis/Db-Schema-Info/README.md

 #### FirebirdSql

-I didn't find a way to create a Firebird database with Dbeaver.

 The [`isql`](https://www.firebirdsql.org/file/documentation/html/en/firebirddocs/isql/firebird-isql.html) Firebird tool may used in creating a new Firebird database.

   - Run a terminal as administrator